-As with the Class Roster report, teachers will receive a separate summary page for students who took the Braille version of the CRCTs.
-No summary page is provided for students who take a makeup version of the CRCTs outside the system's normal nine-day testing window.
+As with the Class Roster report, teachers will receive a separate summary page for students who take the Braille version of the CRCT.
+No summary page is provided for students who took a makeup version of the CRCT outside the system's normal nine-day testing window.